CBPFGMS/cbpfgms.github.io/pbiclc/README.md

 Data visualisation for the Country-based Pooled Funds (CBPF) contributions in the Business Inteligence Portal at [gms.unocha.org](https://gms.unocha.org/content/cbpf-contributions) .
 The datavis contains several elements:

+- A set of buttons allowing the selection of the year and the contribution (paid, pledge or total);
-- A top banner showing the contributions (paid, pledge and total) the number of donors and the number of CBPFs for the selected year;
+- A top banner showing the contributions (paid, pledge and total), the number of donors and the number of CBPFs for the selected year and type of contribution;
-- A control banner allowing the selection of the year and the contribution (paid, pledge or total) and downloading the corresponding CSV;
 - Two lollipop charts, one for the donors and one for the CBPFs, according to the selected year and contribution type.
+- Two buttons at the top right hand side, for downloading the CSV file (according to the selected options) and for displaying a description of the chart.

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbiclc.png" width="450">